BackupTheBerlios/hjb-svn/trunk/docs/rst/list-provider.rst

 :Returns: a listing of the JMS objects registered to the provider

-This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the HJB provider whose URI is the root of the request's URL.
+This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the HJB provider identified by the URI at the root of the request's URL.
 The command

 * always returns the URIs of any connection factories and destinations registered with the provider in HJB.